tiles-creator/Connected-Component-Project/README.md

  The component with the most pixels pointing to it as the root will be the largest component.
 After creating count[] by iterating through pixelUF, we will iterate through count to find the max value, which is the solution to the problem.

- Time analysis:
-    n * n time to build the pixelGrid
-    2 * n * (n-1) * log n time for compares to check for horizontal connections, and union functions for the pixelUF 2 * n * (n-1) * log n time for compares to check for vertical connections, and union functions for the pixelUF n * n * log n time to build the count[] array and use the find() function to get the root for each element in count[] n * n time to iterate through count[] array to find the maxCount, which is the solution to the problem.

- Adding all these times together gives: 3 * n^2 + 4 * n*(n-1) * log n.
-   The time for this solution is quadratic.
-This would not be workable for very large data sets.

- Proof:
- There are three main for loops at the heart of this algorithm to build the pixelUF.
-  (1) The algorithm iterates through pixelGrid[n][n] one row at a time.
-  (2) The algorithm compares pixels horizontally across the row to see if any are connected.
-      It compares the pixel in row i, column j, with the pixel is row i, j+1.
-      If they are connected, they get joined by the union command in pixelsUF.
-  (3) The algorithm compares pixels vertically to see if they are connected.
-      It compares the pixel in row i, column j, with the pixel in row i-1, column j.
-      If they are connected, they get joined by the union command in pixelsUF.

  The pixels are joined together in pixelsUF by converting the 2D indexes into their 1D index equivalent.
     -We call the function union(p, q)
     -When we find horizontal connections, p = i * n + j and q = i * n + (j + 1).